xixu-me/git-desktop/docs/contributing/setup.md

 ```

 There are also [additional resources](tooling.md) to configure your favorite
-editor to work nicely with the GitHub Desktop repository.
+editor to work nicely with the Git Desktop repository.

 ## Building Desktop